Lisa Arch: Personal life

 Born Lisa Kushell in Los Angeles, California, she began acting on stage at 15 years old in the sketch comedy troupe Upstage Comedy.
+Arch credits Whoopi Goldberg's valley girl monologue as the reason she got into acting.
 Arch has often stated that her parents were extremely supportive of her and they allowed her to hone her skills in their "unfurnished living room" until she graduated from high school.
 She earned her SAG card with one line as a waitress on Dream On.
 After her first appearance, she began appearing on such shows as Seinfeld, The X-Files, and For Your Love.

 She has an older brother, Bob Kushell, who is a TV writer/producer and Internet talk show host.
-Her brother worked with her husband in 2009, Russell Arch, as the Co-Creator and Executive Producer of ANYTIME WITH BOB KUSHELL, an internet talkshow for Sony Interactive's Crackle.com.
+Her brother worked with her husband Russell Arch in 2009, as the co-creator and executive producer of Anytime with Bob Kushell, an internet talk show for Sony Interactive's Crackle.com.

 On September 18, 2007, she gave birth to a son, Garrett Mitchell Arch.
+Lisa lives with her husband, son and 2 small dogs.

 Career

 Curb Your Enthusiasm

 Arch was cast on Curb Your Enthusiasm in 2009 as "Cassie", the wife of Larry's "Cousin Andy" played by Richard Kind.
 She appeared in the Season 7 episode entitled "The Black Swan" and played a new mom who had a side-business where she made colorful, ornate cowboy hats.
-She also appeared in Season 10 episodes #2 & #3 entitled "Side Sitting" and "Artificial Fruit".
+She also appeared in season 10 episodes #2 & #3 entitled "Side Sitting" and "Artificial Fruit".
 In "Fruit" she has a featured role where she asks Larry to draw a doodle for charity, but later on blames him for not putting in enough effort on his artwork.

 Mad TV

 Arch joined the cast of Mad TV in 1997, as a repertory performer, for the third season.
 She would be promoted to repertory status mid-season.
 She is remembered for playing characters like social outcast Susan Whitfield and sassy country gal Wanda Terry-Ann Lainier Parker from the Parker Sisters sketches.

-Arch also flexed her comedy muscles with her celebrity impressions, of public figures like Paula Jones.
-She also lampooned Hollywood stars like Farrah Fawcett, Demi Moore, Alyson Hannigan, Lori Loughlin and Hope Summers.
-She has also impersonated singers like Melanie C, Alanis Morissette and Fiona Apple.
+Arch did celebrity impressions, such as Paula Jones, Farrah Fawcett, Demi Moore, Alyson Hannigan, Lori Loughlin, Melanie C, Alanis Morissette, and Fiona Apple.

 After one season on the show, Arch left Mad TV at the conclusion of season three to pursue other career opportunities.